fostroll/corpuscula/README.md

 ```
 **NB:** it will create/update config file `.rumor` in your home directory.

-If you'll not do it, `corpuscula` will try to keep corpora in the directory
+If you'll not do it, ***Corpuscula*** will try to keep corpora in the
-where you installed it.
+directory where you installed it.

 ## Usage